Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Pressure Relief

-Orthopedic mattresses achieve pressure relief by using specialized materials such as memory foam or latex, which are designed to contour the body’s shape in order to mitigate pressure accumulation.
+Orthopedic mattresses achieve pressure relief by using specialized materials such as memory foam or latex, which are designed to contour the sleeper’s body to mitigate pressure.

 In addition to specialized materials, orthopedic mattresses may incorporate other features to enhance pressure relief, such as zoned support systems or multi-layer construction.
 Zoned support systems use different firmness levels in specific areas of the mattress to provide targeted support and pressure relief.
 Multi-layer construction may involve the use of multiple layers of foam or other materials, each with a specific purpose, which can include pressure relief.